apache/arrow-cookbook/cpp/CONTRIBUTING.md

 # Bulding the C++ Cookbook

-The C++ cookbook combines output from a set of C++ test programs with an RST document tree rendered with Sphinx.
+The C++ cookbook combines output from a set of C++ test programs with an reStructuredText (RST) document tree rendered with Sphinx.

 Running `make py` from the cookbook root directory (the one where the `README.rst` exists) will install all necessary dependencies,